hack-technicolor/hack-technicolor/docs/Safe Firmware Upgrade.md

 ## Things to know

-Will root access will be preserved?
+Will root access be preserved?
   - Well, that is the point.

 On which bank will the new firmware be flashed?